lebsral/strawberry-r-via-spelling/docs/data_format.md

 ## Integration with Token Extraction

-- The English-only token subset is generated using the process described in `docs/token_extraction.md`.
+- The canonical English token list is now `data/processed/english_tokens.json` (JSON with a `tokens` key).
+The legacy .txt output has been removed.
 - All data processing scripts must load and use this subset for filtering and validation.

 ## Evaluation Considerations